scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 Just as with Docker, on a Kubernetes environment CPU pinning should be used as well.
 In this case the pod should be pinned to a CPU so that no sharing takes place.

-Read more about `Exploring Scylla on Kubernetes <https://www.scylladb.com/2018/03/29/scylla-kubernetes-overview/>`_.
+Read more about `Exploring ScyllaDB on Kubernetes <https://www.scylladb.com/2018/03/29/scylla-kubernetes-overview/>`_.

 Data Compaction
 ---------------